Nooberieno/DnD-Homebrew/content/spells/hymn-of-lethargy.md

 ---

-Through the draining Hymn of Lethargy, you cast a languid aura around a target within range, sapping their energy and slowing their movements.
-The target's speed is halved, and they have disadvantage on Dexterity saving throws for the duration of the spell.
-The target feels a weight upon them, making every action more arduous and taxing.
-At the start of each turn during the duration the target needs to make a wisdom saving throw of DC 13, if they fail they take 1d4 Psychic damage.
+You cast a languid aura around a target within range, sapping their energy and slowing their movements.
+The target must make a Wisdom saving throw or be affected by this spell for the duration.

+The target's speed is halved and they have disadvantage on Dexterity saving throws for the duration of the spell.

+The creature affected by this spell can make another Wisdom saving throw at the end of each of its turns.
+On a successful save, the effect ends for it.